TheCarsonWest/TheCarsonWest.github.io/test/content/London Dispersion.md

 -  $ H_2 $  is a perfectly polar molecule, but sometimes an electron will step out of place, making one side positive and one side negative, causing attraction and repulsion.
 - [Polarizability](./../polarizability/) affects how MUCH london dispersion something has
 # Water is weird
-It has a way higher BP than it should according to everything I just said
+It has a way higher BP than it should according to everything I just said.
+This is because of surface tension from [hydrogen bonds](./../hydrogen-bonds/)